 Our net cash flow from operating activities and distributions of capital from unconsolidated entities for the nine months ended September 30, 2012 totaled \$2.0 billion.
 In addition, we received net proceeds from our debt financing and repayment activities of \$1.7 billion in 2012.
 These activities are further discussed below under "Financing and Debt."
-During the first nine months of 2012, we or the Operating Partnership also:
+During the first nine months of 2012, we also:

-- issued 9,137,500 shares of common stock in a public offering for \$1.2 billion, net of issue costs, - redeemed 2,000,000 limited partner units for \$248.0 million,

-- funded the acquisition of an additional interest in a property, the equity stake in Klépierre, additional interests in 26 joint venture properties in the Mills transaction and a 50% interest in an outlet center for \$3.69 billion, - received proceeds of \$375.8 million from the sale of our interest in GCI, - received repayments of loans held for investment and loans from related parties of \$256.5 million, - paid stockholder dividends and unitholder distributions totaling \$1.1 billion, - paid preferred stock dividends and preferred unit distributions totaling \$3.9 million, - funded consolidated capital expenditures of \$589.7 million (includes development and other costs of \$149.2 million, renovation and expansion costs of \$289.6 million, and tenant costs and other operational capital expenditures of \$150.9 million), - funded investments in marketable securities held to defease mortgage debt and other investments in non-marketable securities of \$179.9 million, and - funded investments in unconsolidated entities of \$145.6 million.
+- issued 9,137,500 units to Simon Property and received proceeds of \$1.2 billion, net of issue costs, in connection with Simon Property's issuance of shares of its common stock in a public offering, - redeemed 2,000,000 limited partner units for \$248.0 million, - funded the acquisition of an additional interest in a property, the equity stake in Klépierre, additional interests in 26 joint venture properties in the Mills transaction and a 50% interest in an outlet center for \$3.69 billion, - received proceeds of \$375.8 million from the sale of our interest in GCI, - received repayments of loans held for investment and loans from related parties of \$256.5 million, - paid unitholder distributions totaling \$1.1 billion, - paid preferred unit distributions totaling \$3.9 million, - funded consolidated capital expenditures of \$589.7 million (includes development and other costs of \$149.2 million, renovation and expansion costs of \$289.6 million, and tenant costs and other operational capital expenditures of \$150.9 million), - funded investments in marketable securities held to defease mortgage debt and other investments in non-marketable securities of \$179.9 million, and - funded investments in unconsolidated entities of \$145.6 million.

-In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to stockholders necessary to maintain our REIT qualification on a long-term basis.
+In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to partners necessary to maintain Simon Property's REIT qualification on a long-term basis.
 In addition, we expect to be able to obtain capital for nonrecurring capital expenditures, such as acquisitions, major building renovations and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from:

-- excess cash generated from operating performance and working capital reserves, - borrowings on our credit facilities, - · additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.
+- excess cash generated from operating performance and working capital reserves, - borrowings on our credit facilities, - additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.